Consensys/doc.goquorum/docs/Reference/APIs/ContractExtensionAPIs.md

     at <anonymous>:1:1
 ```

-Executing `quorumExtension.acceptExtension` from an account which is other than `recipientAddress` will result in the below error:
+Executing `quorumExtension.approveExtension` from an account which is other than `recipientAddress` will result in the below error:

 ```javascript
 > quorumExtension.approveExtension("0x4d3bfd7821e237ffe84209d8e638f9f309865b87", true, {from: "0x0bb8aaa95b514d8bff1287c1fb58510479478b4a", privateFor:["BULeR8JyUWhiuuCMU/HLA0Q5pzkYT+cHII3ZKBey3Bo="]})